pattaramaneea/pattaramanee.io/README.md

 I also collaborate with Asst.
 Prof. Dr. [Cheng Long](https://personal.ntu.edu.sg/c.long/) from Nanyang Technological University (NTU), Singapore.
 I was granted 1M THB royal scholarship called "Srimedhi scholarship" for conducting research abroad.
 I am looking for a lab to join as an intern or a visiting Ph.D. student in 2023.

 ## Bio
-I received the B.Eng. degree in Computer engineering (first-class honor) from KMUTT, Thailand in 2019.
+I received the B.Eng. degree in Computer engineering (Top 5% of a class, first-class honors) from KMUTT, Thailand in 2019.
 My undergrad's final project is about anomaly detection on animal medical images, under the supervision of Prof. [Phond Phunchongharn](https://www.cpe.kmutt.ac.th/en/staff-detail/Phond).
 I did an internship during undergrad as a research assistant at Computer Networks and Communications Lab (CNCL)@NTU, and Chulabhorn Graduate Institute, Thailand.

 ## Research
 My research interests are about representation learning in computer vision (i.e., images and point clouds), graphs, and sets.
 Specifically, I have extensive experience in designing pre-training objectives for given specific downstream tasks (e.g., semantic segmentation, object detection, classification, or retrieval).